 Evaluation of hazardous substances compliance system

-We're finding ways to improve the effectiveness of the hazardous substances compliance system in New Zealand.
+An independent Technical Working Group evaluated the hazardous substances compliance system in New Zealand.

-While rare, environmental incidents involving chemicals and other hazardous substances have highlighted the need to look at the existing compliance system.
+While rare, environmental incidents involving chemicals and other hazardous substances highlighted the need to look at the existing compliance system.

-The TWG started its evaluation in October 2018, and a report is due to the Ministry for the Environment and the Chief Executive of the EPA by the end of June 2019.
-Following that, the report will be made publicly available.
+The TWG started its evaluation in October 2018, and published its findings to the chief executives of the Ministry for the Environment and the Environmental Protection Authority in 2019.